Lesson 3 Introduction

 The realm above the Earth is the Heavens.
 Just as it is above the earth in the natural, it also represents a higher realm spiritually.
 The Heavens is where a relationship with God comes into more light by understanding the Word in faith by trusting God’s Holy Spirit to lead us.

 God wants a witness of Himself to creation.
-He plans to do this through a people whose outward behavior reflects an inner nature that is His, (the Word & Spirit).
+He plans to do this through a people whose outward behavior reflects an inner nature that is His, the Word, and Spirit.
 This next scripture, (Revelation 11) talks about His two witnesses.

 Who is the witness that turned water into blood and brought plagues?
 That would be Moses.
 Moses is also the one through whom God brought the Law to show to His people what was pleasing to the nature of God and what was not.

-“1.
-Now after six days Jesus took Peter, James, and John his brother, led them up on a high mountain by themselves; 2. and He was transfigured before them.
-His face shone like the sun, and His clothes became as white as the light.
-3. And behold, MOSES AND ELIJAH APPEARED TO THEM, TALKING WITH HIM, [their focus was on Jesus].
-4. Then Peter answered and said to Jesus, “Lord, it is good for us to be here; if You wish, let us make here three tabernacles: one for You, one for Moses, and one for Elijah.”
-5. While he was still speaking, behold, a bright cloud overshadowed them; and suddenly a voice came out of the cloud, saying, “THIS IS MY BELOVED SON, IN WHOM I AM WELL PLEASED.
-HEAR HIM!”
+Then, Peter answered and said to Jesus, “Lord, it is good for us to be here.
+If You wish, let us make here three tabernacles: one for You, one for Moses, and one for Elijah.”
+While he was still speaking, behold, a bright cloud overshadowed them and suddenly a voice came out of the cloud, saying, “THIS IS MY BELOVED SON, IN WHOM I AM WELL PLEASED.
+HEAR HIM!” – Matthew 17:1-5

-God is rebuking Peter that they are not equal, but that the Word & the Spirit point to the Son, Jesus the Christ.
-The purpose of the Word is to take you to the higher realm of the Spirit, and then the purpose of the Spirit is to lead you to the highest realm of God’s true Son.
+God is rebuking Peter that they are not equal, but that the Word and the Spirit point to the Son, Jesus the Christ.
+The purpose of the Word is to take you to the higher realm of the Spirit.
+Then, the purpose of the Spirit is to lead you to the highest realm of God’s true Son.

 The Greek word for Heaven is most often plural (Heavens) in the New Testament.
 There is more than one Heaven.
 This verse shows us that Jesus Christ is above them all.